kazuyahirotsu/memoryboost/README.md

 source bin/activate
 pip install -r requirements.txt
 ```
+don't forget to do `npm install` before `npm start`

+### additional required files
+1. `serviceAccountKey.json`
+generate with firebase console
+2. `firebaseConfig.js`

-### `video_recognition_firestore.py`
+### `video_recognition_all.py`
-1. learn faces from images folder
-2. recognize known and unknown face each other frame
-3. record it on firestore each minute

-todo: get images from firebase, upload video to firebase
+does all the computing of the video specified and upload the info to firebase

-### `speechRecognition_firestore.py`
+### `deepspeech_local.py`
-1. recognize speech in jp
-2. record the timestamp of each recognized words on firestore
+the script above depends on this script to do speech to text

 ### `webapp`
-just shows known face names
+webapp to upload images of people and videos and to see the info